 Someone must have told them about the crazy tourist cleaning plastic from the river.

 The river here is full of frogs!
 Despite one hotel sewer running directly into the river the ecosystem seems healthy.
 One bag hides mating frogs so I wonder if I'm destroying valuable cover for them.
 But then I decide no – if one was ever caught inside the bag it would definitely be trapped.
 Picking plastic here is like picking fruit.

-Aziz shows up about 15 minutes later and he jumps in with enthusiasm.
+Zaid shows up about 15 minutes later and he jumps in with enthusiasm.
 Together we work upstream for about 100 feet encouraged by singing frogs.
 Then we notice two men following in the river behind us.
 They are actually cleaning up the garbage we've ignored, mainly paper products and anything metal or glass.
-Aziz tells me they're city workers and that someone must have told them about the crazy tourist cleaning garbage from the river.
+Zaid tells me they're city workers and that someone must have told them about the crazy tourist cleaning garbage from the river.
 We soon have the three refuse bins overflowing.

 Next a garbage truck arrives to empty the bins.
 Hurray!
 We speak to the driver but he's oblivious to our work.
-Aziz told me they only empty the trash once every three days, but are actually supposed to do it every day.
+Zaid told me they only empty the trash once every three days but are supposed to do it every day.
 I wonder if this was day three or if someone is getting the rap because of the crazy tourist.
-Aziz is really concerned about this situation and wants me to go speak with the minister in charge tomorrow.
+Zaid is really concerned about this situation and wants me to go speak with the minister in charge tomorrow.
 But I'm thinking I'd rather keep a low profile and use direct action rather than negotiate.
 I have no solution but to clean up the mess and really nothing to say about it that isn't obvious to anyone with eyes to see.
 The people who live here are aware there's a problem and need to find their own solutions.

 January 16 AM